ryanshoover/rollbar-php-wordpress/README.md

   }
 ```
 3. Issue command `composer install` in the root directory of your WordPress project.
-4. In "Plugins" -> "Installed plugins" find "Rollbar" and click "Activate" underneath.
+4. In `Plugins` → `Installed plugins` find `Rollbar` and click `Activate` underneath.
 5. Log into your [Rollbar account dashboard](https://rollbar.com/login/).
-6. Go to "Settings" -> "Project Access Tokens".
+6. Go to `Settings` → `Project Access Tokens`.
 7. Copy the token value under `post_client_item` and `post_server_item`.
-8. Navigate to "Tools" -> "Rollbar".
+8. Navigate to `Tools` → `Rollbar`.
-9. Enable "PHP error logging" and / or "Javascript error logging" depending on your needs.
+9. Enable `PHP error logging` and / or `Javascript error logging` depending on your needs.
-10. Paste the tokens you copied in step 7 in "Access Token" section.
+10. Paste the tokens you copied in step 7 in `Access Token` section.
-11. Provide the name of your environment in "Environment".
+11. Provide the name of your environment in `Environment`.
 By default the environment will be taken from `WP_ENV` environment variable if it's set otherwise it's blank.
 12. Pick a minimum logging level.
 Only errors at that or higher level will be reported.
 For reference: [PHP Manual: Predefined Error Constants](http://php.net/manual/en/errorfunc.constants.php).

 ## Help / Support